 Instructions

-- In the bowl of a stand mixer, combine the flour, salt, baking soda, rapid rise yeast, buttermilk powder and sugar.
+- In the bowl of a stand mixer, combine the flour, salt, baking soda, instant yeast, buttermilk powder and sugar.

 - Add ¾ cup very hot tap water and stir until mixed, then add the oil and stir.
-At this point dough should still be a little dry, so add 2 tablespoons more hot water.
+At this point dough should still be a little dry, so add 2 tablespoons more hot water only if needed.
+I've made these several times since and the dough is not always as thirsty.

 - Cover bowl and let sit for 30 minutes.

-- Meanwhile, stir together butter, brown sugar and cinnamon.
+- Meanwhile, stir together softened butter, brown sugar and cinnamon.

 - On a pastry mat (or a lightly floured surface), roll the dough into a rectangle about 9x14.
 Note: If you are using a pastry mat, you may not need any extra flour because the dough is so pliable and easy to work with.
 So use flour only if needed.